AtharvaMusale/AtharvaMusale.github.io/_posts/2021-09-23-Representing Text To Vector.md

 Out of the four techniques of vectorization, Word2Vec and Glove outperforms BOW and TF-IDF in almost all the cases due to their ability to take semantic meaning into consideration.
 Even with Word2Vec and Glove vectorizers some challenges still remain, like how to learn the representation for out-of-vocabulary words. how to separate some opposite word pairs like "good" or "bad" which are located in the same vector space nearby.

+# **Note**
+I tried to explain the vectorization techniques since most people treat this as a blackboc for converting the text to vectors.
+If you have any questions/suggestions feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/atharva-musale/).

 ## **Reference**